rania-1/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that changes the working directory to the previo

-us one
+script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format